Slavery and Human Trafficking

 Our Business and Supply Chain

 NFU Mutual is a financial services business offering a wide range of personal, business and farming insurance, investment, and financial services.
-NFU Mutual (Service Company) Limited is a wholly owned subsidiary company who employs all of the UK based staff of the NFU Mutual Group.
+NFU Mutual (Service Company) Limited is a wholly owned subsidiary company which employs all of the UK based employees of the NFU Mutual Group.

 Our own hiring practices are robust and existing procedures are designed to ensure that no modern slavery exists within our directly hired employee population.